ktorch/ktorch/docs/sparse.rst

    :param input: k value or an :doc:`api-pointer <pointers>` to an existing dense tensor.
    :param long sparsedim: an optional number of sparse dimensions, must be less than or equal to total numer of dimensions.
-   :return: if input is a k value, returns a k matrix of indices with as many rows as sparse dimensions; if input is a tensor, an :doc:`api-pointer <pointers>` to a new sparse tensor with the indices is returned.
+   :return: if input is a k value, returns a k matrix of indices with as many rows as sparse dimensions, one column per non-zero value; if input is a tensor,  returns an :doc:`api-pointer <pointers>` to a tensor of indices.

 ::